Francis-oa7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 11 script changes base two integer to base 10
 The 12 script does stuff
 The 13 script prints num with two decimal places
+The 14 script convert decimals to base 16